 5. French Crop

-The French crop is a stylish, modern take on the classic, military-style Caesar cut.
+The French crop is a stylish, modern take on the classic Caesar cut.
 This effortless hairstyle is designed to add a little volume to your top hair, without the trouble of having to create a quiff or a pomp.
-The cut is defined by a full dome of hair combined with a drastic taper or fade all around your head, staring at corners of your forehead.
+The cut is defined by a full dome of hair combined with a taper or fade all around your head, staring at corners of your forehead.
 As opposed to the Ceasar cut, the French crop features the addition of a blunt fringe in front.
 Its length tends to vary, depending on personal preference, but typically doesn’t exceed the top of your temples.
 The fringe also increases the styling options of this look significantly.

 6. Ivy League

 The ivy league haircut is probably the longest buzz haircut there is, as it’s created using a ‘number 7’ or ‘number 8’ blade guard on your trimmer.
 With the most length on top, you can blend in the sides and back with one of the shorter clipper attachments.
-This cut is low in maintenance and yet still offers enough length to explore different styles for different occasions.
+This cut is low-maintenance and yet still offers enough length to explore different styles for different occasions.
 You could either slick it back, comb it into a side part or even create a little quiff on top for volume.

 7. Short Slick Back